ShreyaKapoor18/biomed_images_metadb/README.md

 # Biomed Images MetaDB
-## Aim
+## About
-Building an Image Database with searchable metadata for biomedical applications.
+A tool to build an Image Database with searchable metadata for biomedical applications.

 <img src="https://github.com/ShreyaKapoor18/ProgrammingProject05/blob/master/pipline.png" width="70%">